Is Doctor Strange 2 too scary for children?

 Ultimately, whether or not the film is too scary depends on your youngsters.
 If they're okay with the likes of Goosebumps and Stranger Things, they should be fine with Doctor Strange 2.
 If not, it's perhaps wise to give this one a miss.

 Doctor Strange in the Multiverse of Madness is written by Loki's Michael Waldron, and also stars Benedict Wong, Chiwetel Ejiofor, and Rachel McAdams.
-If you're wondering what to watch before seeing the sequel, check out our guide to the Marvel movies and shows to watch before Doctor Strange 2.
+If you're wondering what to watch before seeing the sequel, check out our guide to the Marvel movies and shows to watch before Doctor Strange 2, and see our complete WandaVision recap.